adedomin/independent-study/indep-study.md

 The shell is usually the most basic UI to control a system.
 However, shells are generally not portable.
 For instance, some servers may have tools and utilities available that another server does not.
-That means a shell script that uses a tool like *sponge* will not work--or at least not in the same way, on machines that do not have *sponge* installed.
+That means a shell script that uses a tool like *sponge* will not work--or at least not in the same way, on machines that do not have *sponge* installed[@jcom].

 There are various other problems with shells.
 Consider GNU coreutils for Linux distributions, for instance.
 These coreutils are basically guaranteed to exist on almost any GNU/Linux distribution.
 However, most coreutils tools are built around processing and modifying line oriented data only--tools like: sed, grep, paste, cut, tr, xargs, etc.
-Such tools have difficultly working with more modern configuration files or services which leverage complex data structures--for instance, JSON or YAML configuration files.
+Such tools have difficultly working with more modern configuration files or services which leverage complex data structures--for instance, JSON or YAML configuration files[@jcom].
 As explained above, leveraging more non-standard tools--tools like jq which process JSON documents for shells, may make the script non-portable.
 Portability concerns, and shortfalls in shells and coreutils, have driven developers to create newer tools using scripting languages, like Python.